-(a) Cost of services and sales
+(a) Cost of revenue

-Represent the cost of services and sales incurred during the period which include the costs of goods sold, inventory obsolescence, direct labor, governmental charges, interconnection costs and other overheads related to the revenues recognized.
+Represent the cost of revenue incurred during the period which include the costs of goods sold, inventory obsolescence, direct labor, governmental charges, interconnection costs and other overheads related to the revenues recognized.

 i.
 Governmental charges

 Governmental charges represent government contribution fees in trade earnings, license fees, frequency waves' fees and costs charged to the Group against the rights to use telecommunications and data services in the Kingdom of Saudi Arabia as stipulated in the license agreements.
 These fees are recorded in the related periods during which these fees are incurred and included under cost of services in the consolidated statement of profit or loss.